 Option: The Large Front-Loading Autoclave

 Another option is the large, front-loading autoclave.
 This is like the giant cousin of the benchtop autoclave.
-They basically take the same front-loading format, but instead of putting it on the benchtop, it’s designed to stand on the floor in some unused corner of your lab.
+They take the same front-loading format, but instead of putting it on the benchtop, it’s designed to stand on the floor in some unused corner of your lab.

 Some might say that this saves benchtop space, so it’s good, RIGHT?
-Well, this comes with the same disadvantages as benchtop autoclaves with its sideways-facing cylinder.
+Well, this comes with the same disadvantages as benchtop autoclaves with their sideways-facing cylinder.
 These also have the box built inside the chamber, so you’re wasting idle space and you’re not getting much in there.

-Doing some basic math, you’ll find that a 100L capacity autoclave, with a square box built into a sideway cylindrical chamber only, has at most 70 liters of autoclaving space, meaning that you’re wasting 30% right off of the bat.
+Doing some basic math, you’ll find that a 100L capacity autoclave, with a square box built into a sideway cylindrical chamber only, has 70 liters of autoclaving space, meaning that you’re wasting 30% right off of the bat.

 You’ll also find that a cube is an awkward space to place mostly round items, meaning you’re wasting more, especially if you can’t effectively stack these items.
 On top of it all, you’ve got a bunch of idle, unused space below the autoclave.
 So in the end, even though you’ve moved the autoclave off of the bench, it’s taking up a lot of space that won’t be used for autoclaving.